-Detailed Area Plans (DAPs) will be required for specific areas of the ACSP, to work towards achievement of a better built form and design outcome.
+Detailed Area Plans (DAPs) (now referred to as 'Local Development Plan') will be required for specific areas of the ACSP, to work towards achievement of a better built form and design outcome.
 DAPs will provide the mechanism to enable planning and coordination of key design elements, such as development setbacks, access and parking, areas for landscaping, building orientation and building envelopes.
 A DAP shall be required to be prepared and approved for those sites as identified in the ACSP prior to any development.